 Collaboration in research projects

 We are involved in a reintroduction project for Ural owls, work closely with the Ornithological Institute in Sempach to ring our patients and help increase knowledge about birds of prey and owls with various other research projects.

 We maintain ecologically valuable areas, install nesting aids for little owls, storks and co. and offer advice on and the sale of nesting boxes.

-The habitat of birds of prey and owls in Switzerland is becoming more and more restricted on account of urban sprawl, the increasing traffic and intensive agriculture.
-Birds of prey and owls are protected – yet more than half of the indigenous species are on the Red List.
+The habitat of birds of prey and owls in Switzerland is under increasing pressure from urban sprawl, heavy road traffic and intensive agriculture.
+Birds of prey and owls are protected species – yet more than half of the native species are on the red list of threatened species.

-Awareness of environmental problems and ecological relationships is low among the population.
-Lasting experiences of nature have become rare both for children and adults so many people rarely feel part of nature.
-Birds of prey and owls fascinate many people, but there is a lack of knowledge about their function in the ecosystem and only a few people know what specific action they can take to protect them.
+Awareness of environmental problems and ecological correlations is low among the population.
+Lasting experiences of nature have become rare for both children and adults and many people therefore hardly feel part of nature.
+Birds of prey and owls fascinate many people, but knowledge of their function in the ecosystem is lacking and only a few people know what they can do concretely to protect these animals.
 This is where we come in.
-We combine the unique experience of encountering a bird of prey up close with imparting knowledge about these birds and encourage active nature conservation in everyday life.
+We combine the unique experience of seeing a bird of prey up close with imparting knowledge about these birds and so we encourage active nature conservation in everyday life.